TN 7 (09-16)

 Request that the Federal Benefits Unit (FBU) or the servicing field office (FO) make an evaluation of the representative payee's ability to handle the accrued benefits;

 Request a recommendation for how to release payment; and

 Furnish the amount of the regular monthly benefit and the approximate amount of the accrued benefits to assist the FBU or the FO in making its recommendation.

 2. Evaluating the representative payee and accounting of benefits

 Follow the instructions in this section to evaluate the representative payee and obtain an account of benefits.
 See Payment of Large Amounts Accumulated or Conserved Benefits -Title II Only per GN 00603.070B.3.
-The FSP or servicing FO will:
+The FBU or servicing FO will:

 Evaluate the representative payee's ability to handle the accrued benefit payment;